bokoyu/polbiasclassifier/README.md

 python main.py --mode predict --text "Your text here to predict bias"
 ```

-## Dataset
-The dataset should be a CSV file with the following columns:
-- **`PHRASE`**: The text or phrase to classify.
-- **`calculated_bias`**: The bias label, which can be "Left", "Right", or "Neutral".

-The script will preprocess the dataset, encode the labels, and split the data into training and validation sets.

-## Model Training
-The training script fine-tunes a BERT model using PyTorch.
-The model can be trained on a GPU for better performance.
-After training, the model, tokenizer, and label encoder are saved in the `savedmodels/mediabias_bert_model` directory.

-## Tips for Speeding Up Training
-- **Use a GPU**: Training BERT can be slow on a CPU.
-Using a GPU will significantly speed up training.
-- **Mixed Precision Training**: Consider using mixed precision to reduce memory usage and speed up training.
-- **Freeze Lower Layers**: You can freeze some of the BERT layers to speed up training.

 ## Authors
 This project was developed by Boris Petkov (bokoyu).
 Feel free to contribute or provide feedback.